Managing the UK’s coastal and offshore waters and ports with maritime vessel detection and behavioural analysis

 Traditional VHF Automatic Identification System (AIS), marine coastal radar, vessel or shoreline reporting, and aerial imaging alone are insufficient and ineffective in managing vast areas of ocean.
 Correlating satellite imaging and satellite AIS, and further combining the resultant detections with behavioural analysis, fills the gap left by patrols and ground-based systems.
 This disrupts uncooperative behaviours of the vessels’ owners and provides evidential records for prosecutions where the behaviours of uncooperative vessels persist.

-In this application domain, Telespazio VEGA UK1 and e-GEOS2 have considerable combined experience and their proprietary technology provides a well-trodden and robust modular Maritime Surveillance Platform – SEonSE (Smart Eyes on the Seas).
+In this application domain, Telespazio VEGA UK1 and e-GEOS2 have considerable combined experience and their proprietary technology provides a well-trodden and robust modular Maritime Surveillance Platform – SEonSE; Smart Eyes on the Seas.
+Request a demonstration

 SEonSE supports the detection of vessels with failed or malfunctioning GPS and/or transmitting equipment; vessels that deliberately deactivate their AIS to avoid detection; vessels that, because of their smaller size, are not under the obligation of having an on-board positioning system; as well as sport fishing vessels.